MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-network-considerations.md

 ms.reviewer: alkohli
 ---

-# Network considerations for cloud deployment
+# Network considerations for Azure Stack HCI cloud deployment

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

 In this article, learn how to design and plan an Azure Stack HCI version 23H2 system network for cloud deployment.
-Before you continue, familarize yourself with the various [Azure Stack HCI networking patterns](../plan/choose-network-pattern.md) and options available.
+Before you continue, familarize yourself with the various [Azure Stack HCI networking patterns](../plan/choose-network-pattern.md) and configurations available.

 ## Network design framework